Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Introduction

 i.e., the pushforward under the spatial projection $\pbf(t,x) := x$ of the slice $S^b|_t$ of $S^b$ at time $t$ (that is, with respect to the temporal projection $\tbf(t,x) := t$).
 The theory of integral currents entails that $T^b(t)$ is a $1$-dimensional integral current and $\partial T^b(t) = 0$ for almost every $t \in (0,T)$.

 The total traversed \emph{slip surface} from $T^b(s)$ to $T^b(t)$ can be seen to be the integral $2$-current in $\R^3$ given by

 that is, the pushforward under the spatial projection of the restriction of $S^b$ to the time interval $[s,t]$.
 Note, however, that $S^b|_s^t$ does not contain a \enquote{time index}, which is needed to describe the plastic flow (see below), and also that multiply traversed areas may lead to cancellations in $S^b|_s^t$.
-This will require us to define the dissipation as a function of $S^b \restrict ([s,t] \times \R^3)$ directly, and not of $S^b|_s^t$.
+This will require us to define the dissipation as a function of {the slip trajectories and not of the slip surfaces.}